Rock Stars: Former Atlantic Native Paints Exira Rock

-ATLANTIC — Savannah Whetstone learned a lot about art from her grandmother who loved to paint, and that mentorship continues, as the pair completed a landmark together in an Exira park.
+ATLANTIC — Savannah Whetstone learned a lot about art from her grandmother, Eleanor (Becker) Andersen who loved to paint, and that mentorship continues, as the pair completed a landmark together in an Exira park.
 They completed the work just in time for a gathering to honor another former area resident, a victim of the Japanese attack on Pearl Harbor in 1941 whose final burial was held on Saturday in the Exira Cemetery.

 “So we have a lot of history here,” she said.